ebingrav/avwiki/Category:Exploration_Outpost.md

 -   Eels are aggie but can't see hidden.
 However, same as all aggie mobs, they assist when move hidden temporarily falls during fights.
--   The turtles skin for [shards of ulexite](Shard_Of_Ulexite "wikilink").
+-   The turtles skin for [shards of ulexite](Shard_Of_Ulexite.md "wikilink").
 Giving this to the goblin e, n of Ginormous will cast atheist imm steel on you.
 They can also be sold as treasure.
 -   If small, avoid the ship, it can get very nasty and swarmy.
 -   The elementals are very tough but can be soloed by "most" 999 heroes, "most" of the time.
 They will load their gear only 50% of